rtucker1/Cyber-Notes/LessonPlans.md

 # _**Cyber Security Units 1-7 Lesson Plans**_

 ### General Overview
-First few units were pretty solid.
+Solid first few units.
 Contained clear objectives and instructions.
 Issues arise in later units: trouble following along with powerpoint; tone of lessons become more instructional rather than conversational; Timing issues; phrasing of instruction becomes monotonous("Explain that..." ennui); lessons can be structured in a way that provided clarity of what objectice/topic they are currently covering (see Restructuring Idea).

 ## **Unit 1: Intro to Cyber & Unit 2: Terminals**